IT Vendor Management: Complete Guide to Selection, Contracts, and Relationships

 - Scalability needs

-- Security requirements
+- Security and compliance requirements

 Define Technical Requirements: